2cv001/3D_printer_3mf_workflow/README.md

 ## Installation and use

-    1. Copy the macro to your FreeCAD macros folder
+    he best way to install the macro is to use the addon manager in Freecad.
+Then:

-    3. Run the macro from FreeCAD.
+    - Run the macro from FreeCAD.
 The slicer path is set directly in the macro’s main dialog, using the dedicated input field.

-    4. On first launch, enter your print settings in the slicer and save the .3mf file (generally, except in Cura, this is just Ctrl+S or “Save” in the menu).
+    - On first launch, enter your print settings in the slicer and save the .3mf file (generally, except in Cura, this is just Ctrl+S or “Save” in the menu).

-    5. On next launches, enjoy automatic reuse of your settings
+    - On next launches, enjoy automatic reuse of your settings